oVirt/ovirt-site/source/feature/engine-backup.html.md

 The notes and discussion above about DB credentials apply also to the DWH and Reports databases - they are never created by restore but are expected to exist, and be usable with the credentials saved in the backup or passed using the various options.

+### DWH up during backup

+If dwhd is running during backup, 'engine-setup' after restore will emit the following error and exit:

+      [ ERROR ] dwhd is currently running.
+Its hostname is `*`hostname`*`.
+Please stop it before running Setup.
+      [ ERROR ] Failed to execute stage 'Transaction setup': dwhd is currently running

+This will be emitted whether or not dwh is setup on the same machine as the engine or on a different one.
+To "fix" this, connect to the engine db using psql and run:

+      UPDATE dwh_history_timekeeping SET var_value=0 WHERE var_name ='DwhCurrentlyRunning';

+Then run 'engine-setup' again and it should succeed.

 ## Detailed Description

 Backup logic: